 Deliberative democracy and cancer screeening consent: a randomised control trial of the effect of a community jury on men's knowledge about and intentions to participate in PSA screening

-Thomas, R, Glasziou, P, Rychetnik, L, Mackenzie, G, Gardiner, R & Doust, J 2014, 'Deliberative democracy and cancer screeening consent: a randomised control trial of the effect of a community jury on men's knowledge about and intentions to participate in PSA screening', British Medical Journal, vol. 4, no. 1.
+Thomas, R, Glasziou, P, Rychetnik, L, Mackenzie, G, Gardiner, R & Doust, J 2014, 'Deliberative democracy and cancer screeening consent: a randomised control trial of the effect of a community jury on men's knowledge about and intentions to participate in PSA screening', BMJ Open, vol. 4, no. 12, pp. e005691.

 Prostate-specific antigen (PSA) screening is controversial.
 A community jury allows presentation of complex information and may clarify how participants view screening after being well-informed.
 We examined whether participating in a community jury had an effect on men's knowledge about and their intention to participate in PSA screening.